wp-plugins/easyreservations/readme.txt

 This powerfull property and reservation management plugin that allows you to receive, schedule and handle your bookings easily!

 == Description ==
 easyReservations is the perfect plugin for receiving, managing and handling bookings easily.
-It's designed to be used for any reservable products like hotels, car rentals, events, B&B’s, appointments or conferences.
+It's designed to be used for any reservable products like hotels, car rentals, events, B&Bs, appointments or conferences.
 It's very flexible and intuitive and has a more as huge amount of functions and possibilities.
 Of course it's fully translatable and comes with englisch, german, france, turkish and russian.

 [Website](http://easyreservations.org/ "Brand new website!")